|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 The physics and technology underlying Micro Fusion are the result of many years of theoretical and experimental work by numerous parties.
 Some of the parties providing essential materials, technology or services relating to Micro Fusion are listed in the Links section of this web site.

 Micro Fusion, as a potentially practical heat production process, was first recognized by Dr. Charles Rhodes in November 2002.
-During the years 2003 to 2011 inclusive a number of essential developments were made relating to implementation of Micro Fusion.
-This implementation is being propelled by increasing concerns relating to the concentration of carbon dioxide in the atmosphere and increasing long term costs related to both fission reactor and renewable energy technologies.
+During the years 2003 to 2010 inclusive a number of essential developments were made relating to implementation of Micro Fusion.
+This implementation is being propelled by increasing concerns relating to the concentration of carbon dioxide in the atmosphere and increasing long term costs related to fission reactor technology.

 WHAT IS A MICRO FUSION UNIT?

 A Micro Fusion Unit is an apparatus that uses the Micro Fusion process to generate heat.
-A Micro Fusion Unit consists of an assembly of equipment about 8.0 m high X 1.5 m wide X 2.0 m deep within which electrically initiated nuclear reactions generate up to 300 kWt of heat.
+A Micro Fusion Unit consists of an assembly of equipment about 6.4 m high X 1.5 m wide X 2.0 m deep within which electrically initiated nuclear reactions generate up to 300 kWt of heat.
 Each Micro Fusion Unit outputs about 250 kWt of recoverable heat that is delivered to an external thermal load via a heat transfer fluid and an isolation heat exchanger.
-The heat transfer fluid operates in the temperature range 190 C to 260 C.
+The isolation heat exchanger heat transfer fluid inlet temperature is 205 degrees C and the isolation heat exchanger heat transfer fluid discharge temperature is 185 degrees C. The thermal load can have an inlet temperature up to about 185 degrees C.

 WHAT ARE THE APPLICATIONS OF MICRO FUSION?

-Micro Fusion heat output can be used for space heating, water heating, steam generation, absorption cooling, industrial distillation, and liquid hydrocarbon fuel production.
+Micro Fusion heat output can be used for space heating, water heating, low pressure steam generation, absorption cooling, industrial distillation, biofuel concentration, drying and biological process promotion.

 HOW DOES MICRO FUSION PROVIDE COOLING?